nantoka69/aws_sam_api_gateway/README.md

 You can then watch the execution of the lambda function in the CloudWatch Logs stream that you find in the log group that corresponds to the Lambda.

-# Deletes stack when no used anymore
+# Delete stacks when not used anymore

 ```
 aws cloudformation delete-stack --stack-name synchronous-stack